Discrete Sovereign Advisory

 The global macro environment gets more complex by the day.
-Fraying historical alliances, the emergence of new power players, technology trends, global health crises, trade protectionism, climate change, ideological conflicts, or the energy transition stand to fundamentally alter the global landscape.
+Fraying historical alliances, conflict, technology risks and opportunities, global health crises, trade protectionism, climate change, stand to fundamentally alter the global landscape.
 Understanding these trends and their consequences is a strategic imperative for national leadership, and an opportunity for the private sector.

-Azal Advisors operates across two verticals: specialized advisory to Center of Government decision-makers in the Gulf on economic and foreign policy affairs; and customized research services to investors considering investments in Gulf markets or to commodity traders impacted by policy and political developments in the Gulf.
+Azal Advisors operates across two verticals: specialized advisory to Center of Government decision-makers in the Gulf on security, defence and foreign policy; and customized research services to investors considering investments in Eastern Europe, the Levant and Gulf markets or to commodity traders impacted by policy and political developments in the region we cover.

 Areas of Expertise